 To achieve a high score on my activity level, I need to move every hour during the day, not spend too much time being sedentary and complete my daily energy expenditure goal.
 For example, on a recent day where I exceeded the 600 calorie goal from exercise, I managed to burn 628 calories by walking 9,015 steps or 9.1km.

-As a clinical psychologist working in private practice, I would often see 7 or 8 people for 50–60 minutes each, five days a week.
-There was essentially no break in between clients except for maybe a lunch break in the middle of the day.
+As a clinical psychologist working in private practice, I often see 7 or 8 people for 50–60 minutes each, five days a week.
+There was essentially no break between clients except for maybe a lunch break in the middle of the day.
 Which meant that there was little chance of meeting my daily expenditure goal unless I did at least 90 minutes of walking either before or after work.

 Add in the time needed to get to work and back home, plus marketing and consulting with doctors or referrers.
 Then treatment planning, further reading, and writing of case notes, reports and letters.
 It sure doesn’t leave much time or energy for the exercise I want to do.
 Let alone quality relationships, housework, hobbies, self-care, and sleep outside of my work responsibilities.